localstack/docs/content/en/user-guide/security-testing/iam-policy-stream/index.md

 1. Enable debugging: `DEBUG=1`
 2. Set your LocalStack API key: `LOCALSTACK_API_KEY=<Your_API_Key>`
-3. Activate IAM enforcement: `ENFORCE_IAM=1`
+3. Set the IAM Soft Mode: `IAM_SOFT_MODE=1`

-To utilize the IAM Policy Stream without enforcing IAM policies, set `IAM_SOFT_MODE=1`.
 You can execute the following command in your terminal to start your LocalStack container:

 {{< command >}}
 $ DEBUG=1 IAM_SOFT_MODE=1 localstack start